paulohscwb/polyhedra/README.md

 <hr>
 <h4>13.
 Truncated tetrahedron</h4>
  <img src="ar/10.png" width="180px">
- <br>The truncated tetrahedron can be constructed by truncating all 4 vertices of a regular tetrahedron at one third of the original edge length.
+ <br><b>U<sub>2</sub>:</b> The truncated tetrahedron can be constructed by truncating all 4 vertices of a regular tetrahedron at one third of the original edge length.
 A deeper truncation, removing a tetrahedron of half the original edge length from each vertex, is called rectification.
 The rectification of a tetrahedron produces an octahedron.
  <br><b>Faces:</b> 8 | <b>Polygons:</b> 4 triangles and 4 hexagons | <b>Edges:</b> 18 | <b>Vertices:</b> 12 | <b>Sphericity:</b> 0.775 | <b>Diedral angles:</b> 109°28′16′ (6-3) and 70°31′44″ (6-6). <a href="http://mathworld.wolfram.com/TruncatedTetrahedron.html" target="_blank">More...</a>
  <br><a href="vr/truncated_tetrahedron.html" target="_blank"><img src="vr/VRaframe.PNG" width="180px"></a>
 <p class="topop"><a href="#p1" class="topo">back to top</a></p>